comiam/Chat/README.md

 Full Chat with Server and Client side with message encryption

 ## How to run server
-Run in sh or cmd java -jar ServerSide.jar config.conf
+Go to ClientApp and ServerApp folder and run jar files with README instructions

-java of version 11
+use java of version 11

 ## Technologies
 In project used: